 - Data flows : A design-time resource that defines the flow of data and any operations on the data between the source and target systems.
 You will add a data flow to an Integration Task only.

 - Task run: A run-time artifact that represents the execution of an Integration or Data Loader task.

 You basically create your workspace, create your project or choose default seeded project, create data assets with connection to your sources and targets.
 Once you done these steps, fun part begins.
 There are two types of tasks, and I will show how to load your data using Data Loader task in my video.

 Data Loader Task helps you load diverse data set into data lakes, data marts, and data warehouses.
 You can create a Data Loader Task from the Console or by using the API, and configure transformations to cleanse and process data while it gets loaded into a target data asset.
 Another thoughts?
 You can maybe even use DataLoader task as a quick, small, simple migration method too.
 Nobody said it's not possible.

 Happy Integrating!
-If you want more cooler demo and discussion about service please watch this recording.
-It's edited by AlexNeagu.
-Thanks.
+If you want more cooler demo and discussion about service please watch following recording.

 Good luck and join our discord community https://discord.gg/nrF3HuF